cecleeds/cecleeds.github.io/pages/_kids-youth/2021-01-03-explorers.md

   <p class="font-impact">At: City Evangelical Church</p>
 </div>

 We love kids and want them to love coming to church.
 Every Sunday morning service we provide fun filled activity sessions for the kids.
-The kids join us for the first bit of the service and then go out their classes.
+The kids join us for the first bit of the service and then go out for their classes.

 0-2 yrs | Babies
 2-4 yrs | Tots